SimpliField/express-reaccess/README.md

 ## Debugging

-To debug access checks, just use the `DEBUG=reacess` environnement variable.
+To debug access checks, just use the `DEBUG=express-reaccess` environnement variable.

 ## Note for AngularJS users